mehackit/sonic-pi-workshop/_exercises/01-introduction/01-introduction.md

 {% include player.html filepath="/audio/groove.mp3" %}

-or like this:
+Or something like this:

 {% include player.html filepath="/audio/amen.mp3" %}

+Sonic Pi is all about exploring.
+There is no mistakes, there's only discoveries.
+And most of all, it's about having fun.
+So remember this: have fun, explore and hack away!

+## Open Sonic Pi

 If you don't have Sonic Pi installed, go to <a href="http://sonic-pi.net/">sonic-pi.net</a>, download and install Sonic Pi.

-## Open Sonic Pi

 Fire up Sonic Pi!
 Let's see how it looks like.